 The German-Texan Heritage Society holds this annual festival, featuring live music, food, a biergarten, kid’s activities and more at the German Free School.

-The 22nd Annual Hairy Man Spookyfest is held at Cat Hollow Park in Brushy Creek for a fun filled day of food, arts and crafts fair, children’s activities, special performances, and live music.
-Participate in our costume contest, trick or treating park scavenger hunt, pumpkin decorating, train rides, Halloween themed crafts, scary snacks station, and the NEW Haunted House!
+The annual Hairy Man Fest is held at Cat Hollow Park in Brushy Creek for a fun filled day of food, arts and crafts fair, children’s activities, special performances, and live music.

 –> Fable Fest

 Fable Fest is a unique event that brings costumes, storytelling and live demonstrations to the Austin area as a fundraiser for the Cedar Park Library.
-The event starts with a fun run followed by a festival that includes tasty treats, games, inflatables, train rides & pony rides, jousting demonstrations, live music & theatre, and a petting zoo.
-All performances are free.
-Games and rides are $.50 per ticket.
-Costumes encouraged for all!
+Kids of all ages can play games, make arts and crafts, and enjoy inflatables, a petting zoo and pony rides.
+Costumes encouraged!

 –> Austin Film Festival